vasco-oliveiraa/MIND-Recommendation-System/README.md

 Looking ahead, the focus is on creating an in-house dataset that incorporates user demographics, article ratings, and real-time external events.
 This dataset enhancement will further improve the accuracy and relevance of the recommendations, providing a more customized news experience for users.
 Continuous improvement and optimization of the recommender system are essential to stay competitive in the news industry.

 Thank you for your interest in the Sokovia News Recommender System project.
 We hope that this system will enhance your news reading experience and contribute to your engagement with our platform.

+## Acknowledgments

+This project is part of the Master in Business Analytics and Big Data program as the capstone project.
+We would like to express our gratitude to the program faculty and staff for their guidance and support throughout this project.

+The project was developed by:

+- Beatriz Leitão
+- Louis Ritz
+- Sachin Nair
+- Vasco Oliveira
+- Y Chi Cindy Lange

+We would also like to thank Microsoft for providing the necessary resources and data for this project.